Assistance to State Water Resources Research Institutes (15.805)

 Proposed Research and Information Transfer Program application responsive to instructions issued by the U.S. Geological Survey.

-Requires each Institute to collaborate with State interests in defining research priorities and to coordinate with other institutes in region to avoid duplication of effort.
-This program is excluded from coverage under E.O.
-12372.
+Preapplication coordination is required.
+Formula Grant Program: Requires each Institute to collaborate with State interests in defining research priorities and to coordinate with other Institutes in the region to avoid duplication of effort.
+Competitive Grant Program: Requires that the Institutes collectively collaborate with the Geological Survey in setting research priorities.

 Application Procedure